 - 1. In the navigation area, open Systems Management. - 2.
-Open Servers and select the appropriate system. - 3.
-In the content area, check the box for the appropriate Partition. - 4.
-Select Tasks, then Operations, and then Manage Attention LED. - 5.
-Select the appropriate Partition. - 6.
-Select Deactivate System Attention LED from the Action menu.
-A confirmation window is displayed that provides the following information: - A verification that the system attention LED was deactivated. - An indication that there still might be open problems within the system. - An indication that you cannot activate the system attention LED. - 7.
-Select one of the logical partitions in the lower table, and select Deactivate partition LED from the Partition Operations menu.
-A confirmation window is displayed that provides the following information: - A verification that the logical partition LED was deactivated. - An indication that there still might be open problems within the logical partition. - An indication that you cannot activate the logical partition LED.
+Open Servers and select the required system. - 3.
+In the content area, select the required partition. - 4.
+Select Tasks > Operations > Deactivate Attention LED.
+A confirmation window is displayed with an indication that there still might be open problems with the system. - 5.
+Click OK to continue with the deactivation.
+A window is displayed that provides the details of the system or partition, and a confirmation that the system or logical partition attention LED was deactivated.

-Activating or deactivating an identify LED:
+Activating or deactivating an identify LED by using the HMC: